 My website is provided by an Apache webserver running on a FreeBSD machine.
-Upon each request, the webserver records a few technial items: IP address from which the request is made, timestamp, path of requested page, status of the request, and the number of bytes transmitted.
+Upon each request, the webserver records a few technical items: IP address from which the request is made, timestamp, path of requested page, status of the request, name and version of the client software and operating system, and the number of bytes transmitted.
 This data is deleted after 7 days.
 Usually, I do not even look at this data.
 Only if there is a technical problem to investigate, I may look at it.
 I will make no attempt to find out who is behind the various requests, and this data will not be consolidated with any other data.
 I will not use this data for any unlawful or unjust purposes.
 I will share this data with no one, unless required to by law.

 My website does not use any cookies.
 But even if it did, that would not change much.
 Cookies would be used strictly for necessary technical purposes, such as remembering the choice of language or managing authentication.
 I have no interest whatsoever in tracking my visitors.